 How to create a strong workplace culture

-Following a thorough assessment of your workplace culture, you are in a position to change and adjust it in order for it to properly reflect your company goals and values.
+Following a thorough assessment of your workplace culture, you are in a position to change and adjust it for it to reflect your company goals and values.
 Here are some ways to start this process:

 - Ensure that the company’s vision and values are properly reflected in policies, practices and processes.